scalar-labs/cassy/README.md

 To run Casssy properly, it is required to create a property file.
 Here is a sample configuration file.
 Please see the comments above each entry for the meaning of the configuration.
 ```
 # Port number of Cassy master.
-It is optional and 20051 is used by default.
+If not specified port 20051 is used by default.
 scalar.backup.cassandra.server.port

 # Port number of JMX.
 It is optional and 7199 is used by default.